apache/arrow/docs/source/cpp/acero/overview.rst

   also has a length property which describes how many rows are in a batch.
 So another way to view a `Scalar` is a constant array with `length` elements.
 * An `ExecBatch` contains additional information used by the exec plan.
-For example, an `index` can be used to describe a batche's position in an ordered stream.
+For example, an `index` can be used to describe a batch's position in an ordered stream.
 We expect that `ExecBatch` will also evolve to contain additional fields such as a selection vector.

 .. figure:: scalar_vs_array.svg